ruthresh1/dsaNotes/dataStructures/array/README.md

 ## Array

-Contiguous blocks of memory that can store data of same type (homogenous data) Eg. A tie box
+* Contiguous blocks of memory that can store data of same type (homogenous data) Eg. A tie box
+* it has a fixed size
+* we access elements of an array using its index, which starts from 0

 ### Properties
 * Fixed size (not dynamic)